linuxmao-org/Frontieres/README.txt

  -Some platforms may have problems displaying the grains - they may appear as squares instead of circles.
 This is due to lack of support for GL_POINT_SMOOTH on the user's graphics card.
 A version that uses gluDisc to render the grains is available at the project site.
-It is lower quality, but it worksï¿½  Squares are nice too...
+It is lower quality, but it worksÉ  Squares are nice too...

 Version 0.01
  -First version, produced for Music 256a at Stanford.
 OSX only.